On this page:

 - a Statement of Information for prospective buyers, and

 - advertising prices, terms and symbols.

 The underquoting laws apply to residential property sales.
-They do not apply to the sale of rural, commercial and industrial properties, but agents selling these kinds of property must continue to comply with provisions under the ACL.
+They do not apply to the sale of rural, commercial and industrial properties, but agents selling these kinds of property must continue to comply with the ACL.
 For more information, view our False or misleading representations page.

 Statement of Information

 Agents must prepare a Statement of Information, in an approved form, for each residential property they are engaged to sell, regardless of whether the property is advertised for sale.

 - displayed at all open for inspections

 - included with online advertising

 - given to a prospective buyer within 2 business days of a request